izzanrijal/prd/utilities/based-epic-implementation.md

     4. Add the keys to your `.env` file
     5. Install Supabase client with `npm install @supabase/supabase-js`

-- [ ] Step 3: Set up UI Library (e.g., Gluestack UI, NativeWind, Tamagui)
+- [ ] Step 3: Set up React Native core modules and components
-  - **Task**: Install and configure a UI component library for the application
+  - **Task**: Configure and use built-in React Native components and styling system
   - **Files**:
-    - `src/Config/ui.config.ts` or similar: UI library theme/configuration (example path)
+    - `src/Config/theme.ts`: Theme constants for consistent styling
-    - `App.tsx` or `src/providers.tsx`: Provider wrapper for UI library integration
+    - `App.tsx` or `src/providers.tsx`: Provider wrapper for app-wide configurations
-    - `src/Config/theme.ts`: Custom theme extension (example path)
+    - `src/Components/UI/`: Directory for reusable custom UI components
   - **Step Dependencies**: Step 1
-  - **User Instructions**: Install chosen UI library (e.g., `npm install @gluestack-ui/themed`, setup NativeWind, etc.)
+  - **User Instructions**: Use React Native's core components and styling system instead of external UI libraries

 - [ ] Step 4: Set up database schema in Supabase
   - **Task**: Create database tables and relationships in Supabase as defined in the schema